The State of Technology in Education 2019/20

 Workload and Wellbeing

-Workload is at a critical level for many educators and represents the biggest threat to staff retention.
+Workload is at a critical level for many educators and represents the biggest threat to retaining teachers.
 Schools are also doing more than ever to improve the situation, but there remains a perception gap between SMT, IT managers and teachers, with senior leaders not quite as concerned about the problem.

 8 out of 10 teachers believe workload is contributing to high levels of stress in schools.